SLA 3D PRINTING PROVIDES:

 - Rapid tooling, jigs, and fixtures

 Stereolithography belongs to the category of vat photopolymerizaton additive manufacturing, commonly know as resin 3D printing.
-SLA uses a UV laser directed by a software-controlled mirror to cure photopolymer liquid resin layer-by-layer to form 3D objects.
+SLA uses a UV laser directed by a software-controlled mirror to cure photopolymer liquid resin layer-by-layer to form hardened plastic.
 Parts are built upside-down and the build platform rises out of the liquid resin reservoir as layers are constructed.
 After completion of the printing process, the part is removed from the platform, washed of excess resin, and then placed in a UV oven for final curing.
 Any resin untouched by the laser remains in the reservoir and can be reused.
 Post-print curing enables parts to attain the highest possible strength and become more stable.